 Shelf and bell EQs allow us to boost (increase relative amplitude) or cut (decrease relative amplitude) different frequency bands of the signal.

-Let’s discuss each quickly and have a look at a few illustartions to help explain.
+Let’s discuss each quickly and have a look at a few illustrations to help explain.

 Shelf EQ is done with a first-order filter, meaning it can alter the response of frequencies above (or below) a point.
 In the case of a high-shelf EQ, we’re affecting the amplitude above a certain setpoint.
 First-order filters can have a slope of up to 6 dB per octave in the transition region.

-The transition region, in the case of a shelf filter, is the frequency range between where the EQ begins alterting the amplitude and the point at which the appropriate amplitude change is acheived.
+In the case of a shelf filter, the transition region is the frequency range between where the EQ begins altering the amplitude and the point at which the appropriate amplitude change is achieved.

 Notice the transition region (the EQ line doesn’t immediately jump from one amplitude to another.